dummy-ilh/MINE/Time_Series/phase1_foundations.md

 ---

-## 6. How to actually *detect* trend/seasonality in practice (not just by eyeballing)
+## 6. How to actually *detect* trend/seasonality in practice

-You asked specifically "how to find how it affects" — here are the concrete, practical methods (we'll formalize the statistical tests for these in Phase 4, but here's the intuitive first pass):

-1. **Plot the raw series.** Always step one.
-Look for: overall drift (trend), repeating bumps at fixed intervals (seasonality), irregular multi-year swings (cycle).
-2. **Plot a moving average on top of the raw data** (as we did above) — this visually strips out the noise/seasonality and shows you the trend line directly.
-3. **Seasonal subseries plot**: group all the January values together across years, all the Februarys together, etc., and look at each group's average.
-If the group averages differ a lot and are stable year to year, that's seasonality.
+Each method below answers a different question.
+Use them in order — each one strips out what the previous one found, making the next pattern easier to see.

+**1. Plot the raw series first.**
+This is step one for a reason: every other technique is really just a more rigorous way of confirming what your eyes already suspect.
+Look for three distinct signatures:
+- **Trend** → the series drifts up or down over the *whole* span, ignoring the wiggles.
+- **Seasonality** → bumps repeat at a *fixed, known* interval (every December, every Monday, every Q4).
+- **Cycle** → swings happen, but the length between peaks varies year to year — no fixed calendar rule.

+**2. Overlay a moving average.**
+A moving average works by averaging away short-term noise, so what's left behind is the slow-moving trend.
+Concretely: a 12-month moving average on monthly data averages every full year at each point, so the within-year seasonal bumps cancel out (each January is offset by the July that's also in the window) and only the underlying drift survives.
+If you see the raw line zigzagging but the moving-average line rising smoothly, you've confirmed trend and mostly ruled out "it's just seasonality that looks like a trend."

+**3. Seasonal subseries plot.**
+This is the sharpest tool for isolating seasonality specifically.
+Instead of looking at time left-to-right, you regroup the data *by season*: pull every January into one bucket, every February into another, etc., then plot each bucket's mean (often with a small line showing how that bucket trended year over year too).
+- If the bucket means are clearly different from each other (December >> June, say) **and** that gap is stable across years → that's real seasonality, not coincidence.
+- If the bucket means are all roughly similar, or the "high" month keeps changing year to year → there's no fixed seasonal effect; what you saw in the raw plot was probably noise or cycle.

+This method is powerful because trend and cycle get averaged out *within* each bucket (since each January bucket spans many years), leaving the seasonal effect isolated.

-4. **Check if the seasonal swing size grows with the trend level** (megaphone shape) → tells you additive vs multiplicative, as discussed in section 4.
+**4. Check whether the seasonal swing size scales with the trend level.**
+Once you know seasonality exists, ask: does the *size* of each seasonal bump stay constant in absolute terms, or does it grow as the overall level of the series grows?
+Plot the series and watch the shape of the envelope around it:
+- Swings stay roughly the same height throughout → **additive** (seasonal effect is a fixed amount added/subtracted each period).
+- Swings visibly widen as the series grows — a "megaphone" shape → **multiplicative** (seasonal effect is a fixed *percentage* of the current level).

+This distinction matters practically: if you fit an additive model to multiplicative data, your forecast intervals will be too narrow at high levels and too wide at low levels.

 ---

-## 7. Quick self-check questions (answer in your head before moving on)
+## 7. Quick self-check questions

+Try answering before revealing each one — the goal is to catch yourself using the *right diagnostic reasoning*, not just the right label.

-1. A coffee shop's sales are higher every single Monday morning (people need coffee after the weekend) — is that trend, seasonal, or cyclical?
+**1. A coffee shop's sales spike every single Monday morning.**
-   *(Answer: seasonal — fixed, known, calendar-tied repeat pattern, in this case weekly)*
+<br>Trend, seasonal, or cyclical?

+> **Seasonal.** The key test: is the interval *fixed and calendar-tied*?
+Yes — it's every 7 days, tied to the weekly cycle of "weekend just ended."
+Fixed period + predictable recurrence = seasonal, even though the period here is a week rather than a year.

-2. A country's GDP grows for 7 years then shrinks for 2, then grows for 5, then shrinks for 3 — trend, seasonal, or cyclical?
+**2. A country's GDP grows for 7 years, shrinks for 2, grows for 5, shrinks for 3.**
-   *(Answer: cyclical — repeats but without a fixed length)*
+<br>Trend, seasonal, or cyclical?

+> **Cyclical.** It repeats — growth, then contraction, then growth again — but the *length of each phase changes* (7 years, then 5 years).
+The moment the period stops being fixed and predictable, it's no longer seasonal; it becomes cyclical (think business cycles, not calendars).

-3. If a series' seasonal swings get visibly bigger in absolute dollar terms every year as the business grows, should you model it as additive or multiplicative?
+**3. A series' seasonal swings get visibly bigger in absolute dollar terms every year as the business grows.**
-   *(Answer: multiplicative — because the swing size scales with the level; alternatively, log-transform and treat it as additive)*
+<br>Additive or multiplicative?

+> **Multiplicative** — because the swing size scales with the level of the series, not staying constant.
+Two equally valid ways to handle it: model it directly as multiplicative, or log-transform the series first (which converts multiplicative relationships into additive ones), then use additive methods on the transformed data.
 ---

-## What's next
-Phase 2 will build directly on this: we'll formally define what a **stochastic process** is (the mathematical machine that "generates" a time series), and introduce **white noise** and the **random walk** — the two simplest building-block processes that every more complex model (AR, MA, ARIMA) is built from.
-We go just as slow.

-Say "next" when ready, or ask me to drill deeper into anything in Phase 1 first (e.g., more worked examples, or the multiplicative version of the ice cream example worked by hand).